auth0/docs/articles/quickstart/native/ionic-angular/interactive.md

 # Add login to your Ionic Angular with Capacitor app

 Auth0 allows you to quickly add authentication and access user profile information in your application.
-This guide demonstrates how to integrate Auth0 with an Ionic (Angular) & Capacitor application using the [Auth0 SPA SDK](https://github.com/auth0/auth0-spa-js).
+This guide demonstrates how to integrate Auth0 with an Ionic (Angular) & Capacitor application using the [Auth0 Angular SDK](https://github.com/auth0/auth0-angular).

 <%= include('../_includes/ionic/_article_intro') %>